Scrivener: A Better Word Processor for Writers

 Scrivener also allows you to create word count goals for each section.
 So if you need to write five more chapters of at least 1,000 words, Scrivener lets you input each goal and see how close you are to achieving them at a glance.

-I love word count goals.
+I love word count as a part of my daily writing goals.
 They keep me so motivated!

 4. Sync Between Your Computer and Phone

 Often when I'm stuck on a chapter, I like to take a walk to clear my head and brainstorm solutions.
-If any notes came to me during this process, I would take them down using Evernote, or another app, and then have to laboriously message them or copy and paste them when I came back to my computer.
+If any notes came to me during this process, I would take them down in my notes app, and then have to laboriously message them or copy and paste them when I came back to my computer.

 Scrivener's new iOS app makes this process seamless.
 I can sync my chapter with my phone, then take it with me without have to switch between different apps and documents.
 It's a huge time saver.